Selecting an Exhibit Venue

 TASTEFUL DISCREET SIGNAGE – 5 x 5 inches – use where there is not a lot of space or where larger signage would conflict with existing venue signage.
 Decals – indoor/outdoor use – have a peel-off paper backing with the decal undercoated with adhesive – works well on glass or other smooth flat surfaces.
 5 x 5 signs on sintra can be used indoors, & outdoors if protected from elements (e.g. under an eave) – the sintra signs can be installed non-destructively using velcro or blue tack, or easily drilled for a more secure mount.

-5 x 5 inch Decal or Printed on Sintra
+5 x 5 inch Decal

 LARGER SIGNAGE – 8.5 x 11 inches – use when there is more space available and where larger signage won’t conflict with existing venue signage.
 Foam core and poster paper can only be used indoors.
-Both substrates can be installed non-destructively with velcro or blue tack.
+Both substrates can be installed non-destructively with velcro or sticky tack.
 Form core is 5mm thick.
 Directional arrow is an option on Foam Core only; please select LEFT or RIGHT.

 LARGEST SIGNS – 20 x 16 inches

-Outdoor/Indoor – Printed both sides on core-plast – Commonly known as lawn signs, these signs come with or without an H-bracket that can be sunk into the ground.
+Outdoor/Indoor – Printed both sides on core-plast – Commonly known as lawn signs, these signs come with or without a metal H-bracket that can be sunk into the ground.
 Suitable for venues offset from the curbside or in high vehicular traffic locations.
 Also suitable when you want the sign to be seen from two different directions.
 These signs also are great for display windows, and can be suspended with fishing line.
 Even after use in extreme outdoor conditions, these signs can often be re-used.
 Core-plast is 4mm thick.
 Waterproof.

 Please discuss signage with your venue representative and submit your choices the Venue Agreement Form, link below (Step 2).